yiisoft/db/UPGRADE.md

 All the "Yes, it is" cool stuff and Yii soul are still in place.

 Changes summary:
-* `yii\db\Connection::$charset` has been removed.
+* `Yiisoft\Db\Connection::$charset` has been removed.
 All support PDO classes allow you to specify the connection charset in the DSN.